ergo-log.com

 The researchers in Utrecht discovered that Rhodiola activates the longevity gene DAF16.
 As a result the cell invests more energy in maintenance processes – and delays the speed of aging.
 The plant probably does this by damaging something in the cell, which induces a reaction: fuel for the supporters of the hormesis theory.

-In similar experiments, extracts of ginkgo, green tea or grapes have also extended lifespan.
+In similar experiments, extracts of Ginkgo biloba, green tea or grapes have also extended lifespan.
 It is unlikely that all these substances work in the same way.
 "Apart from a search for responsible single components, a parallel approach aimed at identifying synergy between single compounds is of interest", the researchers write.

 Researchers at McMaster University are probably rubbing their hands with glee – they get mice to live longer by giving them a cocktail of anti-aging supplements.